cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Changelog ==

+= 3.1 =
+* Further enhancements on CSS styling, especially for the NABRE text

 = 3.0 =
 * Updated for compatibility with Wordpress 4.3
 * Added Greek translation thanks to a user contribution on the translation project website